Orders placed after December 12th will likely not ship until early January.

 Electric Skateboard Components

-Understanding the main components of electric skateboards is essential for maintaining a safer ride.
+Understanding the main components of skateboards is essential for maintaining a safer ride.
 The deck forms the base of the electric board, typically made from durable materials like bamboo or carbon fibre.
 On top of the deck, grip tape ensures that your feet remain firmly in place, particularly during sudden movements.
 The trucks, which connect the wheels to the deck, play a crucial role in turning and stability.
 High-quality trucks make a significant difference in the board’s control and overall performance, especially when riding at various speeds.

 The wheels of an electric skateboard are designed to handle a range of terrains, from smooth pavements to rougher paths.
 Many all-terrain electric boards have larger, softer wheels to ensure a smoother ride on uneven surfaces.
 In contrast, skateboards intended for city use often have harder wheels for more grip on streets and bike lanes.
 Additionally, the skateboard's wheels lose grip for manoeuvres like sliding and drifting, comparable to techniques used in car drifting.